bertbert72/homeassistant-justaddpower/README.md

 | usb _(opt)_ | false | Whether this transmitter has USB | true |

 ## receivers
 The receivers are listed in the order they appear on the switch.
 The IP address is automatically determined and isn't normally required.
-However the option exists to override if the auto determination doesn't work.
+However the option exists to override if the auto config doesn't work.

 | Parameter | Default | Description | Example |
 |:----------|:--------|:------------|:--------|